miuim/php-jwt/README.md

 # Introduction

-This is small and secure JSON Web Token implementation.
-It only supports the following signatures types:
+This is small JSON Web Token implementation.
+It only supports signatures with the following signature algorithms:

 * `HS256` (`HMAC` using `SHA-256`)
 * `RS256` (`RSASSA-PKCS1-v1_5` using `SHA-256`)
 * `EdDSA` (`Ed25519`, [RFC 8037](https://tools.ietf.org/html/rfc8037))

-These seem to be the most widely deployed JWT signature algorithms.
-The library does _NOT_ support encryption/decryption.
-Needless to say, this library is _NOT_ fully compliant with the JWT specification!
+The first two seem to be the most widely deployed JWT signature algorithms.
+The library does _NOT_ support encryption/decryption due to the can of worms that would open.
+It _MAY_ support encryption/decryption in the future, but not with RSA.

 # Why?

 Quite a number of JWT implementations exist for PHP, varying in quality.
-However, JWT can be [insecure](https://paragonie.com/blog/2017/03/jwt-json-web-tokens-is-bad-standard-that-everyone-should-avoid), so it is very important to get things right from a security perspective.
+However, JWT can be [insecure](https://paragonie.com/blog/2017/03/jwt-json-web-tokens-is-bad-standard-that-everyone-should-avoid), so it is very important to get things right and as simple as possible from a security perspective.
 This means implementing the absolute minimum to support JWT, in a secure way.
-Simplicity and security is more important than fully supporting the specification(s).
+Simplicity and security is more important than fully supporting every nook and cranny of the specification.

 # How?

-A secure JWT library for generating and verifying JSON Web Tokens:

-* Only supports `RS256`, `HS256` and `EdDSA` through separate classes, the header is _NOT_ used to determine the algorithm;
+* Only supports `RS256`, `HS256` and `EdDSA` through separate classes, the header is _NOT_ used to determine the algorithm when verifying signatures;
-* All keys are validated before use and wrapped in "Key" objects, to make sure they are of the correct format.
-Helper methods are provided to load/save/generate keys;
+* All keys are validated before use and wrapped in "Key" objects to make sure they are of the correct format.
+Helper methods are provided to load / save / generate keys;
 * Does NOT support the [crit](https://tools.ietf.org/html/rfc7515#section-4.1.11)
   header key.
 If a token is presented with the `crit` header key it will be rejected;
-* Does NOT support encryption;
 * Verifies the `exp` and `nbf` payload field if present to make sure the token is already and still valid.